ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 ## WHO ladder

-According to the WHO analgesic ladder which combination of analgesics is not recommended.
+According to the WHO analgesic ladder which combination of analgesics is **NOT** recommended.

 [( )] Morphine, paracetamol
 [( )] Fentanyl patch and gabapentin tablet